-The FAA estimates that 37 airplanes of U.S. registry would be affected by this proposed AD.
-It would take approximately 1 work hour per airplane to accomplish the proposed measurement, at an average labor rate of \$60 per work hour.
-Required parts would be supplied by the manufacturer at no cost to operators.
-Based on this figure, the cost impact of the measurement proposed by this AD on U.S. operators is estimated to be \$2,220, or \$60 per airplane.
+There are approximately 1,053 Boeing Model 747 series airplanes of the affected design in the worldwide fleet.
+The FAA estimates that 228 airplanes of U.S. registry would be affected by this proposed AD.

+It would take approximately 9 work hours per airplane to accomplish the proposed detailed visual inspections, at an average labor rate of \$60 per work hour.
+Based on these figures, the cost impact of the proposed AD on U.S. operators is estimated to be \$123,120, or \$540 per airplane.